 In June 2018, the Board approved the submission to shareholders of amendments to the Articles at the Annual Meeting in order to make certain shareholder-friendly governance changes, including reducing the shareholder voting requirements under certain provisions of the Articles from 80% of the outstanding shares of common stock to a majority of the outstanding shares of common stock present at a meeting of shareholders.
-The Board believes that amending the Anti-Greenmail Provision to reduce the vote required to amend or repeal the Anti-Greenmail provisions from 80% of the outstanding shares of common stock to a majority of the outstanding shares of common stock present at a meeting of shareholders.
+The Board believes that amending the Anti-Greenmail Provision to reduce the vote required to amend or repeal the Anti-Greenmail provisions from 80% of the outstanding shares of common stock to a majority of the outstanding shares of common stock present at a meeting of shareholders is aligned with good corporate governance and is in the best interests of our shareholders.